Life is a clafoutis full of sweet cherries

 Julia Child’s Cherry Clafoutis

 This luscious dessert is super simple!
-To make gluten and dairy free sub almond flour for flour and coconut milk for milk.
+To make gluten and dairy free sub almond flour for flour and almond milk for milk.
 It serves 6-8 (Maybe, depending on your portions sizes)

 1/3 cup of organic granulated sugar